Cooling and entangling ultracold atoms in optical lattices

 The thermodynamical quantities can be fully determined in this simulation.
 From the specific heat $C$, we deduce the entropy density $\mathcal{S}(T)$ as following,

 To avoid the calculation difficulty at ultra-low temperatures, the integration is carried out from a high temperature $T_{_H}=U$ instead of zero temperature.
 The entropy $\mathcal{S}(T_{_H}=U)$ is calculated based on the grand canonical distribution by neglecting the hopping term.
 Generally, the simulations are performed in a 2D parameter plane.
 We choose the chemical potential $\mu/U$ from 0.8 to 1.6 with a 0.01 interval, and the temperature $k_\text{B} T/U$ from 0.01 to 0.4 with 40 steps.
 The entropy per particle at other values on the plane are deduced by performing a 2D interpolation.
-The lower boundary of the entropy $\mathcal{S}/N = 1.9^{+1.7}_{-0.4} \times 10^{-3}$ is limited by the accuracy of the simulation at ultra-low temperatures.
+The lower boundary of the entropy $\mathcal{S}/N = 1.9^{+1.7}_{-0.4} \times 10^{-3}$ is limited by the accuracy of the simulation at ultra-low temperatures, which also explains the flat part between 0.12 $k_\text{B}$ and 0.15 $k_\text{B}$ in the attached graph of Fig. \ref{Fig:f3}B.

 The mean density and number statistics are also obtained.
 Comparing to the experimental results at different $\Delta/U$, we fit the measurements based on the particle and entropy conservations.
-To acquire the simulation results of Fig. \ref{Fig:f2}b, we perform the calculation of entropy, mean densities and probabilities of odd occupancies in a larger parameter plane.
+To acquire the simulation results of Fig. \ref{Fig:f2}B, we perform the calculation of entropy, mean densities and probabilities of odd occupancies in a larger parameter plane.
 The chemical potential $\mu/U$ is from -1 to 3.56.
 The temperature $k_\text{B} T/U$ starts at 0.01 and end up with 0.3.
 At temperature $k_\text{B}T_f/U =0.05$, we find the isentropic cooling trajectory on the entropy and density diagrams.
 Vice versa, we can fit the temperature of a cold sample when the mean density and probabilities of the site occupancies are known.